AHJ Immigration – Supporting Life Decisions, Not Just Applications

 1. Security and Background Checks

 If you’ve lived in multiple countries or worked in sensitive sectors, additional checks can extend processing time.
+The Home Office will wait for a response from those countries to confirm the information before giving you a final decision.

 2. Document Verification